Koo’s OT FG gives Falcons improbable 37-34 win over Panthers

 Mariota was 20 of 28 for 253 yards with a pair of interceptions, his first coming on the second play of the game.

-But he was awfully good between those picks, completing 12 straight passes at one point.
+But he was awfully good between those two picks, completing 12 straight passes at one point.

 In the end, Mariota used his legs to burst from the pocket, veer toward the sideline and finish off the big run that would finally end the game.

-The Panthers wasted a three-touchdown performance by D’Onta Foreman, a career best from a guy who filled in brilliantly for injured running back Chuba Hubbard.
+The Panthers will regret how they let this one get away.
+They wasted a three-touchdown performance by D’Onta Foreman, who filled in brilliantly for injured running back Chuba Hubbard.

 Foreman, who had 118 yards on 26 carries, scored the last of his touchdowns on a 12-yard run with 3:06 to go, pushing the Panthers to a 31-28 lead.